 Echo Swinford, PowerPoint MVP resolves the mystery of the algorithm behind the changing cases in PowerPoint!

-*And yes, I know it’s not a true title case — in fact, you’ll notice that in 2007 this is now called “Capitalize Every Word,” not “Title Case.”
+*And yes, I know it’s not a true title case.
+In fact, you’ll notice that in PowerPoint 2007, this is now called “Capitalize Every Word,” not “Title Case.”

 Here’s what Beth Melton, Word MVP (thanks, Beth!) and I figured out: